kittenlogic/unsupervised-pleasures/_posts/2020-10-31-ultimate-fantasy-019.md

 Now I know what you're thinking.
 Isn't this what normal, grown-up folks do?
 Grab a bottle of whisky and go for a fiver.
 No gym?
 No diet?

 And yet, despite my rationalizations, I was desperate for the forbidden fruit.
 I wanted something that would give me the shivers, the flash of a first date, the nudge in the right direction, and then, miraculously, disappear.
 And I found it.
 And when I touched it, it was as if someone had pulled me right into their arms.
-There was...

 And it was sweet and sour and...
 And smell it.
-Experience.
-Yes.
 It smelled just like... heaven.
 Heaven in a can.
 Heaven on a stick.
 Make love in a can.

 ## Seed